-The Agency is committed to insuring its workplace is free of harassment and prohibits harassment of any kind, including harassment based on race (including traits historically associated with race), religion, color, sex, age, national origin, citizenship, marital status, familial status, pregnancy, military status, arrest/conviction record, disability (including pregnancy-related conditions), genetic information, predisposition or carrier status, reproductive health decision making (including the decision to use or access a particular drug, device, or medical service), sexual orientation, gender identity or expression, the status of being transgender, the status of being a victim of domestic violence victim status, military or veteran status, known relationship or association with any member of a protected class, or any other class or status protected by applicable law.
+The Agency is committed to insuring its workplace is free of discrimination and harassment and prohibits harassment of any kind, including harassment based on race (including traits historically associated with race), religion, color, sex, age, national origin, citizenship, marital status, familial status, pregnancy, military status, arrest/conviction record, disability (including pregnancy-related conditions), genetic information, predisposition or carrier status, reproductive health decision making (including the decision to use or access a particular drug, device, or medical service), sexual orientation, gender identity or expression, the status of being transgender, the status of being a victim of domestic violence victim status, military or veteran status, known relationship or association with any member of a protected class, or any other class or status protected by applicable law.
+Harassment is prohibited in all aspects of the employment relationship including recruitment, hiring, placement, promotion, transfer, training, compensation, benefits, and activities.
 Conduct creating an intimidating, hostile, offensive, or threatening working environment through unwelcome words, actions, or physical contact constitutes misconduct and will not be tolerated.
 Those violating this practice may be subject to disciplinary action up to and including immediate termination of employment.

-In furtherance of its commitment to maintain a harassment free workplace, the Agency will provide this policy to all employees and new hires, distribute it as part of annual training, and post it prominently in all work locations (to the extent practicable).
+In furtherance of its commitment to maintain a harassment free workplace, the Agency will provide this policy to all new employees upon hiring, distribute it as part of annual training, and post it prominently in all work locations (to the extent practicable).

-Scope - This policy applies to all employees, applicants for employment, interns, contractors, subcontractors, vendors, consultants or other person providing services in the workplace pursuant to a contract.
+Scope - This policy applies to all employees, applicants for employment, interns (whether paid or unpaid), volunteers, interns, contractors, subcontractors, vendors, consultants or other person providing services in the workplace pursuant to a contract.
+These individuals include persons commonly referred to as independent contractors, gig workers, and temporary workers.
 Harassment of or by non-employees providing services in the workplace pursuant to a contract is prohibited.